mmitch/dwm-mitch/README.md

 -------------

-The included file ``dwm-mitch`` is a start script that initializes a dmenu-cache, starts a loop for the status line (showing current time and system load) and runs dwm.
-If it finds an executable file in ``$HOME/.dwm-status``, it will be run for status line updates instead.
+The included file ``dwm-mitch`` is a start script that initializes a dmenu-cache, sources your startup script, starts a loop for the status line (showing current time and system load) and runs dwm.

+``dwm-mitch`` looks for ``$HOME/.dwm-startup`` and, if found, sources and executes it just before starting dwm.
+This allows you to automatically start some programs after your X session is completely intialized (ssh-agent, session manager etc.) and is useful if your login manager starts dwm-mitch via the ``dwm-mitch.desktop`` entry.

+If ``dwm-mitch`` finds an executable file in ``$HOME/.dwm-status``, it will be run for status line updates instead of the built-in default.
 To update the status line, change the title of the X root window, e.g. call ``xsetroot -name $content`` regularly.
 See the ``dwm-mitch`` script for an example.

 The environment variable ``DMENU_COLORS`` is used for changing the colors of dmenu on the dwm-choose script.
 Set it like this: